CDRT/mk_docs/docs/guides/dm/dm_manage_intune.md

 This section will present the policies found in the Dock Manager ADMX template, along with the OMA-URIs which can be used to configure the application on Intune managed clients.

+!!! info ""
-?> If new policies have been introduced, you will need to ingest the updated ADMX file contained in the Commercial Vantage zip.
+    If new policies have been introduced, you will need to ingest the updated ADMX file contained in the Commercial Vantage zip.

+!!! info ""
-!> Introduced in the [2208](https://learn.microsoft.com/mem/intune/fundamentals/whats-new-archive#import-create-and-manage-custom-admx-and-adml-administrative-templates) Intune Service release, you can import, create, and manage custom ADMX and ADML administrative templates.
+    Introduced in the [2208](https://learn.microsoft.com/mem/intune/fundamentals/whats-new-archive#import-create-and-manage-custom-admx-and-adml-administrative-templates) Intune Service release, you can import, create, and manage custom ADMX and ADML administrative templates.

 ## ADMX Ingestion